Choosing a foundation presents the challenge of selecting a color that will harmonize with your surface skin and your subtler undertones.

-If this sounds confusing–– you are not alone!
-We are here to demystify and empower you–– Read on!
+If this sounds confusing–– you are not alone.
+We are going to demystify it and empower you–– Read on...

-Your skin isn’t just one even color—its surface color varies depending on what lies beneath and how thick or thin it is.
-Undertone is a color theory term, describing how different colors mix and whether they appear warm, cool or neutral.
+No one's skin is just one even color—surface color varies depending on what lies beneath and how thick or thin it is.
+Surface tone is variation on the top layer of the skin, such as redness on the cheeks or nose.
+Undertone is a color theory term describing how colors mix and whether they appear warm, cool or neutral.
 Knowing your skin’s undertone can be important when choosing a foundation shade.

 An example of how a similar skintone can lean cool, neutral or warm.

 So, how can you determine yours?
-Below are several tips for determining undertone.
-These suggestions may not work for everyone—experiment and don’t underestimate your natural preferences toward color in makeup, jewelry and wardrobe.
+Below are several pro-tips for determining undertone.
+These suggestions may not work for everyone— relax, experiment and don’t underestimate your natural preferences toward color in makeup, jewelry and wardrobe.

-Silver, white gold and platinum accentuate cool undertones.
-Yellow gold accentuates warm undertones.
+Silver, white gold and platinum compliment cool undertones.
+Yellow gold compliments warm undertones.
 The metal that harmonizes with your undertones will give you a fresh, bright look.
 Neutral undertones are complemented by both silver and gold.

 One common way to determine skin undertone is by looking at the veins on your inner wrist in natural sunlight.
 If you can see them and they look bluish, your undertone is cool, and if they look green or yellow then your undertone is warm.
 If they are a mix, or you can't really tell, then you probably have a neutral skin tone.